zramsay/eris-cli/README.md

 If you do not install the Toolbox, then you will need to make sure that the `DOCKER_CERT_PATH` and the `DOCKER_HOST` environment variables have been set to wherever the certificates for connection to the Docker Daemon API's have been installed.

-See [here](https://eng.erisindustries.com/tutorials/2015/08/05/ipfs-as-a-service/) for configuring a Toolbox-ed container with `eris files` IPFS functionality.

-Note: The Toolbox obfuscates Kitematic in a convenient manner.

 If you installed Docker via boot2docker, these *may* be set by running: `eval "$(boot2docker shellinit)"`.
+We strongly recommend that you update to docker-machine [following Docker's instructions](https://docs.docker.com/machine/migrate-to-machine/).

 #### Windows